vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ## Kubernetes Ingress Routing

 The default installation of Tanzu Kubernetes Grid does not have any default ingress controller deployed.
-Users can use Contour (available for installation through Tanzu Packages) or any third-party ingress controller of their choice.
+Users can use Contour (available for installation through Tanzu Packages), or any third-party ingress controller of their choice.

 Contour is an open-source controller for Kubernetes ingress routing.
 Contour can be installed in the shared services cluster on any Tanzu Kubernetes cluster.
 Deploying Contour is a prerequisite if you want to deploy the Prometheus, Grafana, and Harbor packages on a workload cluster.

-For more information about Contour, see the [Contour](https://projectcontour.io/) website and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-contour.html).
+For more information about Contour, see the [Contour](https://projectcontour.io/) website and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-contour.html).

 Another option is to use the NSX Advanced Load Balancer Kubernetes ingress controller (available only with the NSX ALB Enterprise license) which offers an advanced L7 ingress for containerized applications that are deployed in the Tanzu Kubernetes workload cluster.

 ![NSX ALB Ingress Capabilities](img/tkg-nsxt-airgap/tkg-nsxt-airgap04.png)

-For more information about the NSX ALB ingress controller, see [Configuring L7 Ingress with NSX Advanced Load Balancer](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-network-nsx-alb-ingress.html).
+For more information about the NSX ALB ingress controller, see [Configuring L7 Ingress with NSX Advanced Load Balancer](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-network-nsx-alb-ingress.html).

 The following table provides general recommendations on when you should use a specific ingress controller for your Kubernetes environment.